April 3, 2025

 Transfer UTM Parameters: Final words

-This is a plan B if you cannot implement Cross-domain tracking for some reason.
+This is plan B if you cannot implement Cross-domain tracking for some reason.

-With the script I’ve shared, you’ll be able to reuse UTM parameters of the initial landing page and decorate certain links with them.
+With the script I’ve shared, you can reuse the UTM parameters of the initial landing page and decorate certain links with them.

 Hi: